michaelfecher/arch-vagrant-with-cntlm/README.md

 This step usually needs to be done once, except the proxy, the domain or the company changes.

 ## Adapt the provisioning files
-Each developer team has other preferences, e.g. firefox vs chrome, intellij-idea vs. eclipse and so on.
+Each development team and their individuals have other preferences, e.g. firefox vs chrome, intellij-idea vs. eclipse and so on.
 Therefore you have to adapt the `devTools.sh` and `userSpecificStuff.sh` provisioning files especially.

 Currently I am using IDEA, openJDK8, maven and firefox.
 Therefore these software packages are installed.

 # Run the PowerShell script to setup your VM
-start it via
+After you've adapted the `cntlm.conf.template` to your team's needs, you can start it via

     01_setup.ps1

-Enter your proxy user and the related password.
+Enter your proxy user and the related password for the concerned user.
 These credentials are also used for generating the Linux user on the VM.

-If everything went the happy path, a separate window with the Windows version of CNTLM and another one with Vagrant will appear.
+If everything went along the happy path, a separate window with the Windows version of CNTLM and another one with Vagrant will appear.
 If there are any failures within this process, make sure you put the Windows binaries of CNTLM in the correct folder and used your correct credentials.